rosszurowski/hibiscss/README.md

 For each project, I found myself manually spitting out the tachyons css, adjust colour and typefaces, removing unused rules, tweaking breakpoints, etc. I’ve also found myself in situations with other devs who aren’t comfortable with tachyons’ concise class names.

-Hibiscus is a compassable toolkit for generating your own f(css) kit from simple js configuration.
+LHC is a composable toolkit for generating your own f(css) kit from simple js configuration.

 Everything it spits out is customizable, but it comes with a few [starter packs](#) to get you moving quickly with basic customization (colors, spacing, fonts).